Bengali Luchi

 • Water

-Tips to make perfectly puffed-up Luchi, every time
+Top tips to make perfectly puffed-up Luchis, every time

-If you follow my lead here, you will get perfectly puffed or phulko luchi every time.
+These luchis recipe tips would give you perfectly puffed or phulko luchi every time.
 The secret lies in the dough!
-Unlike roti or chapati dough, luchi bread dough is tighter and much more elastic.
+Unlike roti or chapati dough, luchi bread dough is tighter and more elastic.
 A 100% maida dough will be very soft and supple.
 Hence, very stretchy.
-On the other hand, a dough of atta-maida mix will be less glutinous and hence, easier to handle.
+On the other hand, a dough of atta-maida mix will be less glutinous and thus, easier to handle.

-Here are some of the points to remember before you set off to make luchi:
+Here are some important points to remember before you set off to make luchi:

 • Here, rubbing of fat into the flour is an important step.
-So, ghee (clarified butter) or refined oil is added to the flour and rubbed properly till it holds shape when pressed into a fist.
+So add ghee (clarified butter) or refined oil to the flour and rub properly till it holds shape when pressed into a fist.
 This makes the luchi flaky and crispy

 • The dough has to be tight and smooth

-• The luchi is rolled into thin discs, as thin as you can roll
+• Roll the luchis into thin discs, as thin as you can roll

-• Roll them as big as you can because once they hit the hot oil, they will shrink by 25%
+• Roll them as big as you can because they will shrink by 25% once they hit the hot oil.

 • The temperature of ghee or oil for frying is very crucial.
 It has to be medium-low.
 Once you start frying the luchis, turn it low so that they don’t get brown before puffing up